daphne-duong/SQL-data-cleaning-nashville-housing-project/README.md

 ## Description

 This project focuses on cleaning the dataset by performing a series of SQL queries on Microsoft SQL Server Management Studio.
-The intention of this personal project is to showcase SQL skills.
+The intention of this personal project is to practice my SQL skills and show knowledge of using more complicated queries.
+The data contains housing information in Nashville.

+## Database

 ## Getting Started
 ### Prerequisites